aamithompson/EmailApplication/README.md

 - **Lazy Loading** – Loads inbox data in batches as the user scrolls, reducing initial load time and bandwidth usage.

-- **Client-Side Caching** – Cache previously retrieved data and invalidates it based on server-side update timestamps to minimize redundant queries.
+- **Client-Side Caching** – Caches previously retrieved data and invalidates it based on server-side update timestamps to minimize redundant queries.

 ## 3. Screenshots